 Courthouse Bailiffs are provided through the Sheriff's Office for all three (3) courtrooms.

-The Dickinson County Sheriff's Office currently has one (1) full time uniformed Animal Control Deputy that provides Animal Control for 3 cities and 7 townships.
+The Dickinson County Sheriff's Office currently has one (1) part time uniformed Animal Control Deputy that provides Animal Control for 3 cities and 7 townships.
 Complaints range from animal bite cases, cruelty/neglect cases and all other type complaints.